-Prevents the early release of eggs from the ovaries (premature ovulation) in women who are undergoing fertility treatments with controlled ovulation.
+Prevents premature ovulation in women who are undergoing fertility treatments with controlled ovulation.

 CetrotideThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to cetrorelix, mannitol, or to any type of hormone, or if you are pregnant or breastfeeding.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.